Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 which, in the comparison with \e{SP10}, is rendered in a weaker green colour since it carries a lower agency level.

-\end{itemize} In general, the above preprocessing steps can hide the more technical aspects of \ac{IG}, while keeping its core message.
-They allow a reliable visual interpretation of the association values and are, for this reason, adequate for a proper interpretation of the quality of the \ac{IG} approach.
+In general, the above preprocessing steps can hide the more technical aspects of \ac{IG} (and BERTAgent), while maintaining its core message.
+They allow a reliable visual interpretation of the association values and are, for this reason, suitable for properly interpreting the quality of the \ac{IG} approach.
+The reference code implementing these features is available at \url{https://github.com/aghababaeiali/sociomark-xai}.